 - Create surfaces and icons that serve as cues to users, encouraging them to take action.

 - User agency is increased when the effects of their actions are made manifest.

 - Integrate animations into a single setting or stage, where they can play out in a smooth, uninterrupted sequence.

 - Make sure your responses are distinct, but understated; no abrupt or erratic motions.

 It’s crucial to strike a balance between bold, deliberate design choices and subtlety in regards to their natural reactions to user input.
 When a user drops a selected item into a group of objects, for instance, the other objects in the group should shift to make room for the dropped item.
 In Material Design, we avoid having inanimate objects perform vanishing or teleporting tricks.
 Instead, we adapt the familiar, constrained physical world for the expansive screens at our disposal.
 The infinite scrolling of YouTube is a prime example of this.

 Material Design, Redesigned

-In May 2018, Google released a revised version to remedy a major problem – the original guidelines were restrictive, emphasizing function over style.
-Because apps created in line with these looked alike, many app makers disliked Material Design.
-Google had to balance Material Design’s consistency with the capacity for differentiation – to grant designers the flexibility to adapt it to brand needs.
-Version 2 features not only new guidelines but also a tool suite (including new icon packs and a Material Theme editor) you can use to customize your designs.
+In May 2018, Google released a revised version to remedy a major problem – the original guidelines were restrictive, emphasising function over style.
+Many app developers felt that their work would all look the same if they followed Material Design’s guidelines.
+Google had to strike a balance between uniformity and variety in Material Design so that designers would have room to tailor it to specific brands.
+Both the guidelines and the accompanying toolkit (which includes, among other things, updated icon packs and a Material Theme editor) have been updated for version 2.
 Therefore, you can fine-tune aesthetics to suit your organization’s brand presence while you build on the foundation of timeless natural laws.